 Mr. Price serves as board chairman for The Gladstone Institute and Common Sense Media.
 He also serves on the boards of the California Academy of Sciences, the California Mentor Foundation, the Dignity Fund and Justgive.com

 Alison Wrigley Rusack is co-owner of Rusack Vineyards, a boutique winery in the Santa Ynez Valley, near Santa Barbara, California.
 She is also vice chairman and first vice president of the Santa Catalina Island Company, which handles commercial real estate, hotel, restaurant and activities and adventure operations on Catalina Island, off the coast of California near Los Angeles.
 Prior to entering the wine business, Alison worked for 16 years in the entertainment industry in Southern California, most notably for Disney Consumer Products in Burbank, serving in both management and creative capacities.

-Alison is a member of the National Board of the Smithsonian Institution, a trustee and immediate past chairman of Laguna Blanca School in Santa Barbara, California, and a lifetime member of the Benefactor Member Board for the non-profit Santa Catalina Island Conservancy.
-She also serves on the advisory board of the Wrigley Institute for Environmental Studies at the University of Southern California.
-Alison and her husband, Geoff, have three sons, ages 17, 20 and 22.
+Alison is a lifetime member of the Benefactor Member Board for the non-profit Santa Catalina Island Conservancy and a member of the Executive Committee and immediate past chair of Laguna Blanca School in Santa Barbara, California.
+She also serves on the Advisory Board of the Wrigley Institute for Environmental Studies at the University of Southern California.
+Alison and her husband, Geoff, have three sons, ages 18, 21 and 24.

 Steve Sanderson, AM '75, PhD '78